 Multiple key refinance rates cruised higher today.

-Nationwide averages on 30-year fixed and 15-year fixed refinances both rose.
-Meanwhile, the average rate on 10-year fixed refis also trended upward.
+Average rates nationwide on 30-year fixed and 15-year fixed refinances both advanced.
+The average rate on 10-year fixed refis, meanwhile, also advanced.

 30-year fixed refinance

 The average 30-year fixed-refinance rate is 4.82 percent, up 9 basis points over the last seven days.
 A month ago, the average rate on a 30-year fixed refinance was lower, at 4.77 percent.

 At the current average rate, you’ll pay $525.87 per month in principal and interest for every $100,000 you borrow.
 That’s an additional $5.43 per $100,000 compared with last week.